bieri2/ATMS597-Project2-GroupA/README.md

 This function can be used to plot data at yearly, monthly, or weekly frequency.
 The frequency can be specified using the flag 'tunit'.
 Additionally, the user can opt to plot a time series with axis labels over the Climate Stripes by using the 'plot_tseries' flag.

+The function first resamples the data to yearly, monthly, or weekly means.
+Next, a baseline average using data from 1970 to 2000 is calculated.
+Standardized anomalies are obtained by calculating temperature anomalies using this baseline average and dividing by the standard deviation for the available data corresponding to all years before 2000.

+Because of the nature of these calculations, these functions are best suited to data with a long-term temporal record (at least 1970 onwards).

+Example Climate Stripes plots for two stations (one in Utah and one in New York) are included with the functions to demonstrate functionality.